Agustín de Iturbide: Independence and early transition

 What remained of the royalist army retreated to Veracruz and was cornered in the fortress of San Juan de Ulúa, and O'Donoju, who had been assured an important position in the government of the new empire, died shortly afterwards, dishonored by his Spaniard compatriots.

 Iturbide was named President of the Provisional Governing Junta, which selected the five-person regency that would temporarily govern the newly independent Mexico.
 The junta had 36 members who would have legislative power until the convocation of a congress.
 Iturbide controlled both the membership of the junta and the matters that it considered.
 The junta would be responsible for negotiating the offer of the throne of Mexico to a suitable royal.
 Members of the former insurgent movement were left out of the government.

 This new government was overwhelmingly loyal to Iturbide.
 Opposition groups included the old insurgents as well as a number of progressives and those loyal to Ferdinand VII.
-Many liberals and progressives also belonged to Masonic lodges of the Scottish rite, leading these branches of the opposition to be called escoceses (Scots).
+Many liberals and progressives also belonged to Masonic lodges of the Scottish Rite, leading these branches of the opposition to be called escoceses (Scots).
 The plan of Iguala was a compromise of the differing factions, but after independence, it became clear that some of the promises it had made would prove very difficult, if not impossible, to accomplish.
 This state of affairs started to lead to turmoil, even among those in power.

-Iturbide moved to Mexico City and settled himself in a large palatial home that now bears the name Palace of Iturbide.
+Iturbide moved back to Mexico City and settled himself in a large palatial home that now bears the name Palace of Iturbide.
 The mansion was lent to him by the family that owned it but was not living in it.

 Iturbide began to live extravagantly.
 He demanded preference for his army and also personally chose ministers.
-In the meantime, Ferdinand VII rejected the offer of the Mexican throne and forbade any of his family from accepting the position, and the Spanish Cortes rejected the Treaty of Córdoba.
+In the meantime, Ferdinand VII rejected the offer of the Mexican throne and forbade any of his family from accepting the position, and the Spanish Cortes rejected the Treaty of Córdoba, granting Mexico its independence.